fastcode-ose/www.fastcode.org/src/events/fastcode-challenge/index.md

 ### [[Track 1 Registration]](https://forms.gle/DUJUwocnFDgRmMa26)
 ### [[Track 2 Registration]](https://docs.google.com/forms/d/1PkDMD6WdLzZcWlwzIrPJ68bfcDYlQ93nOfQhFUL7NTM)

-You can join as a team with at most two members.
+**You can join as a team with at most two members.
+There can be more authors for the workshop paper (e.g., a faculty mentor or someone helping with writing the paper).**

 ## Important Dates